dsplice/kape-mde/README.md

 ## One Time Step
+- Create kape.zip (just kape.exe, and the target folder.
+Have the zip with the exe and folder in the root of the zip, not in a KAPE subdirectory or such)
 - Upload kape.zip, kapemde.ps1, and kapecleanup.ps1 to the MDE library (overwrite if necessary)

 ## To collect triage package